ecuacion-jp/ecuacion-lib/README.md

 It also provides some utilities used by other ecuacion modules.
 This is the base library which is used by other ecuacion libraries, utils and other apps.

-`ecuacion-lib` and other ecuacion libraries, utils and apps are fullyl dependent on `jakarta EE`. `jakarta EE 10` is used to have compatibility with `spring boot 3` in `ecuacion-splib`.
+`ecuacion-lib` and other ecuacion libraries, utils and apps are fully dependent on `jakarta EE`. `jakarta EE 10` is used to have compatibility with `spring boot 3` in `ecuacion-splib`.

 ## System Requirements